databrary/www/databrary/input/pages/about/team.md

 # Staff

-All staff can be reached at *first name* at databrary.org
+All staff can be reached at *'first name'*@databrary.org

 Gladys Chan
 : UI/UX Designer